MSc Integrated Product Design

 Depending on the degree of newness of the results from an innovation process, different demands are placed on the managers of an organisation.
 It entails different ways of organising, leading, and conducting product development projects.
 In some development projects in which you improve existing products and services, you need to be capable of being efficient and use methods to enable such outcomes.

 In other projects, you should understand how to challenge the organisation to move beyond current knowledge and create something entirely new.
 In this track, you will acquire tools that help you systematically organise, lead, and manage these different types of product development projects and deal with the challenges; knowledge and skills crucial for organisations to prosper and to be able to meet the challenges facing our society.

 Find out what students from the programme think about their time at KTH.

-The Industrial Design Engineering track provides skills necessary to work with product development and design, user-driven design, either as a creative engineer, technical expert, project manager, or as a commissioner of design and other related positions.
+The Industrial Design Engineering track provides skills necessary to work with product development and design, and user-driven design, either as a creative engineer, technical expert, project manager, or as commissioner of design and other related positions.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Integrated Product Design are:

-- On a system level we push a circular approach.
+- On a system level, we push a circular approach.
 This means moving into a service paradigm with business models based on providing shared functionality rather than just pushing stuff to the market.